Healthy home cooking and smart shopping puts you in control of what goes into your recipes and your body.

-Follow these healthy guidelines to update your eating style, help lose pounds and improve your nutrition profile.
+Follow these healthy guidelines to update your eating style and improve your nutrition profile.

 - Buy low-sodium versions of common canned recipe ingredients like tuna, beans, tomatoes and other vegetables.
 If you can’t find low-sodium or “no salt added,” rinse the contents in a colander under water to wash away some of the salt.

 - Choose canned fruits packed in juice rather than syrup.

 - Use nonstick cooking spray instead of greasing bakeware with butter or shortening.
 And use it in skillets instead of butter for cooking.

 - Make your own salad dressings by mixing healthier kitchen oils (such as olive oil) with vinegar and herbs.
 You can also make healthier version of your favorite creamy dressings by blending low-fat sour cream or cottage cheese and low-fat buttermilk and adding fresh herbs like dill, tarragon or chives.